 A trend we've noticed recently is overly burly zippers and extreme measures taken for zippers not to get caught on the bags' shell material.
 We appreciate it when a zipper doesn't get stuck every time we want to get in and out of our bag, but some of the measures companies have taken seem like overkill.
 The Angel Fire's "zipper garage" is enormous and probably weighs an ounce itself, but we will say that it never catches on anything.
 We think the Kelty Cosmic Down has found a decent balance of lining the zipper with materials that won't catch as easily but did not overdo it.
 We think that having a lightweight bag is more important than these added measures to make sure the zipper doesn't catch the material and we entreat the manufacturers to keep that in mind.
 We'd rather be a little more careful unzipping!

 Lastly, a subtle but nice feature is a bag that has a lighter colored liner material.
 It's nice to have a material that contrasts the items (instead of camouflaging) that have been lost in the depths of your bag, such as that rogue sock.
 The Rab Neutrino has a great, light-colored material that also doesn't show too much dirt.
 The Laminia Z Flame has a bright yellow liner material that we thought was too light and showed dirt and stains very easily.

 A Note on Versatility

 We hope we have been able to help you determine what kind of a sleeping bag you're in the market for and aspire to assist you in narrowing down your search for the best.
 We know these decisions can be tough!
-If you're still unsure about which contender you might want to purchase, be sure to read over the buying advice to gain more knowledge and insight about the process of choosing a contender.
+If you're still unsure about which bag you might want to purchase, read the Buying Advice article.

 Still not sure?
 Take a look at our buying advice article for tips.